-Generally, students can expect to have an informal conversation with a member of the team to talk about what’s going on and why the report was submitted.
+Generally, students can expect to have an informal conversation with a member of the team to talk about what, if anything, is causing them stress and resources on campus that can help.
 During this conversation, the team member’s primary goal is to ensure your well-being, offer support, and connect you to resources.
-For many students, this will look like a referral to an on-campus resource (such as counseling, health services, the Academic Resource Hub and more!) and/or regular check-ins with a committee member.
+For many students, this will look like a referral to an on-campus resource (such as counseling, health services, the Academic Resource Hub and more!) and/or regular check-ins with a team member.

 We seek to assist students while they remain on campus, but in rare cases may discuss whether a rigorous living-learning environment is the best, safest place for someone who is harming themselves or others, or is disrupting the community.

 You should refer someone when you have seen signs of distress.
 These signs can be physical, emotional and/or interpersonal.
 Some common examples are changes in daily habits or performance in school or activities, acting different than usual, an inability to focus, becoming withdrawn, or explicitly mentioning hopelessness or struggling.
 Trust your instincts – if you feel like something is wrong, it probably is.
 For more information about signs of distress and how to make a referral to Counseling and/or the SSIT, click here.